-32.2.
-NSPCC Whistle-blowing helpline: 0800 0280285
+33.2 NSPCC Whistle-blowing helpline: 0800 0280285

-33. Record-keeping
+34. Record-keeping

-- 33.1.
-We will hold records in line with our records retention schedule. - 33.2.
-All safeguarding concerns, discussions, decisions made and the reasons for those decisions must be recorded via the electronic safeguarding system.
-If you are in any doubt about whether to record something, discuss it with the DSL. - 33.3.
-Non-confidential records will be easily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - 33.4.
-Safeguarding records relating to individual children will be retained in line with KCSIE 2023 and the Trust's retention schedule. - 33.5.
-If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file.
+- 34.1 We will hold records in line with our records retention schedule. - 34.2 All safeguarding concerns, discussions, decisions made and the reasons for those decisions must be recorded via the electronic safeguarding system.
+This should include instances where referrals were or were not made to another agency such as local authority children's social care or the Prevent programme, etc. If you are in any doubt about whether to record something, discuss it with the DSL. - 34.3 Non-confidential records will be easily accessible and available.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - 34.4 Safeguarding records relating to individual children will be retained in line with KCSIE 2023 and the Trust's retention schedule. - 34.5 If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded promptly and securely, and separately from the main pupil file.
 Also, if the concerns are significant or complex, and/or social services are involved, the DSL will speak to the DSL of the receiving school and provide information to enable them to have time to make any necessary preparations to ensure the safety of the child.

-34. Training
+35. Training

-34.1.
-All Staff
+35.1 All Staff

-- 34.1.1.All staff members will undertake safeguarding and child protection procedures training at induction, including whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities and can identify signs of possible abuse or neglect.
+- 35.1.1 All staff members will undertake safeguarding and child protection procedures training at induction, including whistle-blowing procedures, to ensure they understand the school's safeguarding systems and their responsibilities and can identify signs of possible abuse or neglect.
 New staff will receive safeguarding training within the first half term should any existing training received be old or out of date.
 This training will be regularly updated and will be in line with advice from the 3 safeguarding partners.
-This training will include an understanding of the expectations, roles and responsibilities for staff around filtering and monitoring. - 34.1.2.All staff will complete the Trust's mandatory safeguarding e-learning modules scheduled throughout the academic year.
-Safeguarding training will be tracked via the academy's MIS. - 34.1.3.
-All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
-This training will be refreshed annually via the Home Office online course. - 34.1.4.
-Staff will also receive regular safeguarding and child protection updates, including online safety (for example, through emails, e-bulletins, and staff meetings) as required, but at least annually. - 34.1.5.
-Volunteers will receive appropriate training, if applicable.
+This training will include an understanding of the expectations, roles and responsibilities for staff around filtering and monitoring. - 35.1.2 All staff will complete the Trust's mandatory safeguarding e-learning modules scheduled throughout the academic year.
+Safeguarding training will be tracked via the academy's MIS.

+- 35.1.3 All staff will have training on the government's anti-radicalisation strategy, Prevent, to enable them to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
+This training will be refreshed annually via the Home Office online course. - 35.1.4 Staff will also receive regular safeguarding and child protection updates, including online safety (for example, through emails, e-bulletins, and staff meetings) as required, but at least annually. - 35.1.5 Volunteers will receive appropriate training, if applicable.